Pastel (food): Mexico

-In Mexico, pastel typically means cake, as in the dessert called Pastel de tres leches.
-Pastel de tres leches is also served in other Latin American countries, such as Nicaragua, Panama, Cuba, Puerto Rico, Guatemala, and Costa Rica, but the word used to describe it may or may not be "pastel".
-In Puerto Rico, for example, the same food as the one in Mexico is called Bizcocho de tres leches.
+In Mexico, pastel typically means "cake", as in the dessert called pastel de tres leches.
+Pastel de tres leches is also served in other Latin American countries, such as Nicaragua, Panama, Cuba, Puerto Rico, Guatemala, and Costa Rica, but the word used to describe it may not be "pastel".
+In Puerto Rico, for example, the same food as the one in Mexico is called bizcocho de tres leches.

 Portugal

 A pastel in Portugal may refer to several types of desserts or hors d'œuvres.
 These include the pastel de bacalhau and the pastel de nata.

 Greece and Cyprus

 A dish under a similar name in Greek ("παστέλι") is a sesame seed candy type of dish.

-Non sugary foods
+Non-sugary foods

-The word "pastel" (or, its plural "pasteles") is used in some Spanish-speaking countries to refer to a starchy, non-sugary food.
+The word "pastel" (or its plural "pasteles") is used in some Spanish-speaking countries to refer to a starchy, non-sugary food.

 Brazil

 In Brazil, the pastel is also made in a non-sugary variety, as it can also be made with sweet fillings, such as guava paste with Minas cheese, or banana and chocolate.
 It is traditionally sold on the streets, in open-air marketplaces, or in fast-food shops known as pastelarias.
 A common beverage to drink with pastéis is caldo de cana, a sugarcane juice.